Merna-Fadl/Printf/README.md

-this is my first readme in the printf project
+this is my first readme in the printf project (Team project)